MicrosoftDocs/azure-devops-docs/docs/articles/phase-rollout-with-rings.md

 ![Feature flags](./_img/phase-rollout-with-rings/phase-rollout-with-rings-feature-flags.png)

-[LaunchDarkly](https://launchdarkly.com/microsoft/) provides an extension for Visual Studio Team Services & Team Foundation Server.
+[LaunchDarkly](https://launchdarkly.com/microsoft/) provides an extension for VSTS & Team Foundation Server.
 It integrates with VSTS RM and gives you "run-time" control of features deployed with your ring deployment process.

 ## Conclusion